bamboodesigns/open-catalog/categories/pool decks/Scottsdale Pool Deck & Pergola Plan – 12x17/open-specs.md

 ---

 ⚠️ **Important Note:** This plan shows only the deck and pergola structural framing.
-Pool itself (liner, shell, pumps, bonding, fencing, alarms) must be designed and installed by licensed pool contractors in compliance with local codes:contentReference[oaicite:2]{index=2}:contentReference[oaicite:3]{index=3}.
+Pool itself (liner, shell, pumps, bonding, fencing, alarms) must be designed and installed by licensed pool contractors in compliance with local codes.